Sugar Glider Anatomy 101

-The following is a basic breakdown of everything a new “mom” or “dad” needs to know about Sugar Glider Anatomy ?
+The following is a basic breakdown of everything you need to know about Sugar Glider Anatomy

 The eyes of a Sugar Glider are large and protrude from each side of the head.
 This gives them an extremely large field of vision.

 As nocturnal animals by nature, they have excellent night vision.
 Although their eyes look black in color, they are actually a dark brown.